-- 9.1.4 Notably it does not contain any of the following, although legislation (see paragraph 9.1.1 above) requires that it should; - how issues relating to access to the development have been dealt with. - explain the design principles and concepts that have been applied to the development; - demonstrate the steps taken to appraise the context of the development and how the design of the development takes that context into account; - explain the policy adopted as to access, and how policies relating to access in relevant local development documents have been taken into account; - state what, if any, consultation has been undertaken on issues relating to access to the development and what account has been taken of the outcome of any such consultation; - explain how any specific issues which might affect access to the development have been addressed. - 9.1.5 There follow various assertions about how the development would match its surroundings but no explanation of design principles and concepts or how the design of the development takes its context into account. - 9.1.6 Section 4.4 of the DAS deals with Community Engagement (as to which please refer to paragraph 9.5.7 below), but there is no mention there of access policies or issues, and the DAS contains many errors (please refer to paragraphs 9.2.1 to 9.15 below). - 9.1.7 Whether the missing information is in other documents is beside the point.
-It is required to be accessible in the DAS. - 9.2.1 The DAS contains a plethora of false and misleading statements, the most egregious of which which we now consider.
+- 9.1.4 Notably it does not contain any of the following, although legislation (see paragraph 9.1.1 above) requires that it should: - how issues relating to access to the development have been dealt with. - explain the design principles and concepts that have been applied to the development; - demonstrate the steps taken to appraise the context of the development and how the design of the development takes that context into account; - explain the policy adopted as to access, and how policies relating to access in relevant local development documents have been taken into account; - state what, if any, consultation has been undertaken on issues relating to access to the development and what account has been taken of the outcome of any such consultation; - explain how any specific issues which might affect access to the development have been addressed. - 9.1.5 After Section 3.10 of the DAS follow various assertions about how the development would match its surroundings but no explanation of design principles and concepts or how the design of the development takes its context into account.

+- 9.1.6 Section 4.4 of the DAS deals with Community Engagement (as to which please refer to paragraph 9.5.7 below), but there is no mention there of access policies or issues, and the DAS contains many errors (please refer to paragraphs 9.2.1 to 9.15 below).
+Furthermore, Section 5.7 of the DAS is obsolete, having been superseded by the June 2023 revisions (see paragraphs 9.8.1 and 9.8.2 below) - 9.1.7 Whether the missing information is in other documents is beside the point.
+It is required to be accessible in the DAS.
+Pegasus's letter purports to update the DAS but does not contain the missing information. - 9.2.1 The DAS contains a plethora of false and misleading statements, the most egregious of which which we now consider.
 It sets out a 'Vision' at Section 1.3, including recognising new approaches to urban design and masterplanning.
 The application fails to realise either of these aspirations.
 Far from a new approach to urban design, the house types appear to be plucked from the applicant's library without any regard to the character of the location.
 The approach to masterplanning is novel only in the sense of disregarding the expectation in the Local Plan of a masterplan for the whole of H66 and instead submitting the application without any masterplan having been agreed.